 Business Casual Women's Shoes

-At the beginning of my career, I thought I would be climbing the corporate ladder in stilettos but everyday life actually looks and feels a bit different.
+At the beginning of my career in business, I thought I would be climbing the corporate ladder in stilettos but everyday life actually looks and feels a bit different.
 On a regular basis, I wear a combination of polished pumps, flats and sneakers to the office.
-I prefer block heels for comfort and have rounded up a few at different price points below so there's something for every salary band.
+I prefer block heels over stilettos for comfort and have rounded up a few at different price points below so there's something for every salary band.

 Business casual shoes don't need to be bland, by the way.
 I love adding a pop of color into an outfit via my flats.
 It's also easy to incorporate trendy colors and styles this way.

-One last component of women's work wear that's often overlooked is the handbag.
+One last component of women's work wear that is often overlooked is the handbag.
 Take everything you'd normally carry in a purse plus a laptop, work phone, and portfolio, and you'll realize you need a sturdy work handbag.
 But it doesn't have to be a boring afterthought.
-These are cute and functional.
+These work bags are cute and functional.

 Where to Shop for Women's Work Clothes